stanley-gu/standardsCh/chapter.md

 popularity.
 However, the ever-growing number of published dynamic models published also presents a significant challenge in terms of model reuse and integration.
 While there is currently no agreed upon way to merge smaller sub- models into larger models, MIRIAM and MIASE annotations enable model composition software to make use of the semantic information and enable algorithms parse through models, or parts of models, of interest to the user.
 Recent efforts in this arena include semanticSBML [@krause2010annotation], SemSim [@neal2009advances], and the SBML Reaction Finder [@neal2012sbml].

 # Platforms

 This section will focus on the different modeling and simulation platforms that are available, which implement the systems biology standards highlighted in the previous section.
+While this section is certainly not an exhaustive list of all modeling platforms, highly influential or previously mentioned software packages will be discussed.

 The first systems biology simulation package, BIOSIM, was written in the 1960s [@Ga68].
 Especially in recent years, there has been a boom of software